krisbolton/cyber-warfare-explained/about.md

 The <a href="/articles">articles</a> section is designed to expand on the main content and discuss topical issues and subjects of interest in finer detail.

+Please share this site with a friend.

 # Statement

-This work does not support, undermine or promote any political ideology, nation, group, organisation or person.
+This work does not support, undermine or promote any specific political ideology, nation, group, organisation or person.
 References are from credible sources.

 # Who

 In the interest of transparency, I will introduce myself.
 Hi, I'm Kris Bolton.
 I hold an MSc in Cyber Security from Wolverhampton Cyber Security Institute (WCRI), where I focused on nation-state cyber threats and the use of artificial intelligence to predict threat movement within networks.
 I have a technical background in Computer Science (BSc).
 You can find me @KrisBolton on Twitter or <a href="mailto:cyberwarfaretoday@gmail.com">contact me via email</a>.

+# Patreon and Perks

+This project is an on-going research effort, support via Patreon allows me to dedicate more time and resources to its completion.
+Even if you don't have a Patreon account, please do consider it.

+In return for your patronage you will get access to content previews, discussions, Q&A and vote on which content comes next.

 ---